Happy 13th Birthday, CIC! Share on Facebook Share on Twitter Update ID

 WC3 Film Shoot Share on Facebook Share on Twitter Update ID

 Here is another great set of classy photography from the Wing Commander III film shoot, used in Origin's Official Guide.
-Colonel Blair sure looks confident for someone who can' sew his patch on correctly...
+Colonel Blair sure looks confident for someone who can't sew his patch on correctly...

 WC3 Shared Images Share on Facebook Share on Twitter Update ID